 It's best to begin training before cold weather approaches (in late summer or early fall) so that once winter is behind the corner, your dog has already mastered the command fluently.
 This command can then be applied to different places/circumstances.

 Desensitization should start during early puppyhood when the dog is still being cared for by the breeder or new owner before the critical time of socialization ends.
 This phase is a crucial time when dogs learn about their environment and acceptable behaviors.

 Make playing in the snow and rain fun—play games, toss treats, and feed your dog on wet grass.
 Although this won't necessarily make your dog love being out in the cold, it can help make rain or snow appear less intimidating once wet, wintry weather is on its way.

-As the saying goes "an ounce of prevention is worth a pound of cure."
-If you train your dog early and desensitize them to the cold in a positive, healthy manner, you can avoid pottying mishaps once the cold weather and snow rolls in.
+As the saying goes, "An ounce of prevention is worth a pound of cure."
+If you train your dog early and desensitize them to the cold in a positive, healthy manner, you can avoid pottying mishaps once the cold weather and snow roll in.
 I hope you found these suggestions helpful.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Peggy Woods from Houston, Texas on December 30, 2019: